valkey-io/valkey-doc/docs/reference/modules/_index.md

     char *RedisModule_Strdup(const char *str);

-They work exactly like their `libc` equivalent calls, however they use the same allocator Redis uses, and the memory allocated using these functions is reported by the `INFO` command in the memory section, is accounted when enforcing the `maxmemory` policy, and in general is a first citizen of the Redis executable.
-On the contrary, the method allocated inside modules with libc `malloc()` is transparent to Redis.
+They work exactly like their `libc` equivalent calls, however they use the same allocator Valkey uses, and the memory allocated using these functions is reported by the `INFO` command in the memory section, is accounted when enforcing the `maxmemory` policy, and in general is a first citizen of the Valkey executable.
+On the contrary, the method allocated inside modules with libc `malloc()` is transparent to Valkey.

 Another reason to use the modules functions in order to allocate memory is that, when creating native data types inside modules, the RDB loading